marcominerva/MinimalHelpers.Binding/README.md

 ***IFormFile and IFormFileCollection binding***

-Use a `FormFileContent` or `FormFileContentCollection` argument in the route handler that must receive a single file or a collection of files, than call the `Accepts` method on the endpoint definition:
+Use a `FormFileContent` or `FormFileContentCollection` argument in the route handler that must receive a single file or a collection of files, than call the corresponding `Accepts*` extension method on the endpoint definition:

     app.MapPost("/api/single-file", (FormFileContent file) =>
     {